University of Leeds Ladies’ Club

 As we are starting a new academic session and therefore a new year for the Ladies’ Club, I have to inform all members that subscriptions are now due.

-The subscription this year will be £10 as before to cover the administrative costs of the Club.
+The subscription this year will be £10, as before, to cover the administrative costs of the Club.

-You may pay by bank transfer, BACS, to the Ladies’ Club account at Lloyds Bank - in the name of ‘The University of Leeds Ladies’ Club’
+The Club Treasurer, Angie Robinson, has asked me to let you know you can pay by bank transfer, BACS, to the Ladies’ Club account at Lloyds Bank - in the name of ‘The University of Leeds Ladies’ Club’

 It would be very helpful if you could let the Membership Secretary, Margaret Bradbury, know if you have paid by BACS. by email